4 Reasons Ice Cooling May Not Be Best for All Produce

 Produce That Is Well-Suited for Cooling with Ice

 After the harvest of a beautiful crop of produce, growers must then consider how to quickly and completely cool their harvest to keep it in peak condition for transport and sale.
 At SEMCO/SEMCOLD LLC, we manufacture and install industrial grade cooling systems that are custom designed to meet each client’s specific needs and facilities.
-Cooling produce immediately after harvest will help maintain freshness and quality in produce.
+Cooling fresh goods immediately after harvest will help maintain freshness and quality in produce.
 If not properly cooled and stored, fresh produce is subject to rot or degradation of firmness and overall quality.
 Prompt and proper cooling slows down ripening, softening and color changes and keeps off spoilage due to various bacteria, yeasts or fungi.

 Various Cooling Methods